 While many graduate recruiters and research programmes do open early in the academic year and will have already started the recruitment process there is still plenty of time to take action.
 In fact, the highest number of full-time vacancies advertised is normally May / June time – so there is still plenty of time to get Career ready this semester.

-So, good news!
-Here are the five top things you should be doing in semester two of your final year to boost your CV and pave the way for life after uni.
+Here are the five top things you should be doing in semester two to boost your CV and pave the way for life after university.

 1. See what’s out there

-Whether you know what sector you want to work in after graduation, or you don’t have a clue (and that’s totally fine), it’s important to regularly check vacancies and stay updated about the types of graduate jobs out there.
-Check out Careerslink, where hundreds of recruiters from all industries across the globe advertise their vacancies and events to target UoM students and graduates.
+Whether you know what sector you want to work in after graduation, or you don’t have a clue , it’s important to regularly check vacancies and stay updated about the types of graduate jobs out there.
+Especially at the moment with COVID-19.
+Check out CareerConnect the University’s new vacancy platform, where hundreds of recruiters from all industries across the globe advertise their vacancies and events to target Manchester students and graduates.